Zapier vs Nintex | 11 Factors to Decide the Best One

 Zapier’s Security Features and Compliance

-Zapier uses industry-standard security measures like encryption for data in transit and at rest.
+Zapier uses enterprise-standard security measures like encryption for data in transit and at rest.
 It supports two-factor authentication (2FA) and offers detailed user permission controls.
-Zapier complies with major regulations such as GDPR and SOC 2 Type II, ensuring data privacy and protection.
+Zapier complies with major regulations such as GDPR, CCPA, and SOC 2 Type II, ensuring data privacy and protection.

 While it’s secure for most businesses, its cloud-only model means sensitive data is stored off-site, which may require extra precautions for highly regulated industries.